swiftcarrot/queryx/README.md

 Queryx documentation is available at: https://queryx.caitouyun.com

 Feel free to [open an issue](https://github.com/swiftcarrot/queryx/issues) or [start a discussion](https://github.com/swiftcarrot/queryx/discussions) if you have any questions.
+[Join our Discord community](https://discord.gg/QUTxjJBRfA)

 ## License